A nine-goal thriller at Fulham and Romero rescues Spurs – Football Weekly

 But I got a dig in at Declan Rice, who won Player of the Year and turned up to collect his award in person, which is always nice when a player makes the effort to do that.

 It's not always possible for them to do so.
-Alesier Russo won female player of the year, but she was busy on England usually, so she couldn't be there.
+Alesia Russo won female Player of the Year, but she was busy on England usually, so she couldn't be there.

 Really good night put on by the FSA again, as always.

-And this year they did it in the the most awful circumstances
+And this year they did it in the most awful circumstances

 because the FSA

-chief, Kevin Miles, who sort of starts the evening each year with a kind of state of the nation address, was absent because his son very tragically died last week.
+chief, Kevin Miles, who sort of starts the evening each year with a kind of state of the nation address was absent because his son very tragically died last week so that kind of put a downer on the whole evening kevin's a lovely bloke his staff at the fsa are lovely lovely people they're very tight-knit so for them to to be able to put on such a good night in those awful circumstances was

 Bournemouth-Nil, Everton won.
 Andrew says, Bournemouth look lost right now.